Area Summer Events

 Preserving Ojibwe Culture for Our Children and the Community

-The Indian Bowl has been a centerpiece of cultural sharing and education for Lac du Flambeau and surrounding Northwoods communities since 1951.
+A group of Tribal Leaders and business men formed the Indian Bowl Association which was incorporated by the state of Wisconsin on July17, 1950.
+As a result the Indian Bowl has been a centerpiece of cultural sharing and education for Lac du Flambeau and surrounding Northwoods communities since 1951.

 Traditional dance and storytelling performances have brought audiences together for more than 60 years.
 Each summer, the Indian Bowl was the epicenter of gatherings and celebrations for Indian and non-Indian families alike.
 Tourists to the Northwoods journeyed annually to Lac du Flambeau (Waaswaaganing) to enjoy the best of Ojibwe culture and tradition.
 Guests were treated to an authentic Native American experience, and took home lasting memories and a piece of living history.